raspberrypilearning/grow-a-tree/en/step_2.md

 end

 ```
-As well as the forver block  there is two conditional statements.
+As well as the forever block there are two conditional statements.
+Conditional statements are great for creating games which involve user interaction.

 Let's address the first conditional statement; if then, else.
-Conditional statements control if a condition is met do the stated action, else do the other stated action.
+if then, else checks whether a condition has been met.
+If it has, then it allows the stated action to go ahead, else it allows another stated action.

 It's even simpler to say:
 if a condition is met > then action